BurdaMagazinOrg/module-ad_entity/README.md

   When your theme has multiple breakpoints, you can create one entity for each.
 - Once you've created your entities, create and place an Advertising block at admin/structure/block.
-The Advertising block enables you to define the Advertising entities to display, optionally for each device variant.
+The Advertising block enables you to define the Advertising entities to display, optionally for each breakpoint variant.

 # About view handlers